MfN-Berlin/RDF-to-SemanticWiki/README.md

 The second step is to convert the ontology into categories, templates, forms and property pages in the wiki.
 This script takes an ontology file in RDF/XML format as input and creates the necessary wiki pages using the MediaWiki API.

 # Installation
+## Get Docker
+This script is provided as a Docker container.
+You will need to install Docker on your machine to run it.
+Get Docker at: https://www.docker.com/get-started

 ## Cloning with submodules
 This project uses submodules.
 To clone with submodules, see: https://git-scm.com/book/en/v2/Git-Tools-Submodules